Our partners

 Fonds Soziokultur is one of six Federal Culture Fonds in Germany and is supporting participative art projects of all artistic kinds since 1988.
 The Fonds Soziokultur funds projects which act as role models for other sociocultural initiatives and institutions.
 The aim of socioculture is to engage with and expand both the aesthetic and communicative as well as also the social needs and capabilities of all citizens.

 In this context, objectives are adoption of cultural and artistic forms of expression and to encourage and empower active co-creation in social and cultural life.
-The regular budgetary resources of the Fonds Soziokultur are provided by the Beauftragte der Bundesregierung für Kultur und Medien (German Federal Government Commissioner for Culture and Media). www.fonds-soziokultur.de
+The regular budgetary resources of the Fonds Soziokultur are provided by the Beauftragter der Bundesregierung für Kultur und Medien (German Federal Government Commissioner for Culture and Media). www.fonds-soziokultur.de

 • Goethe-Institut London